bemurphy/can-opener/README.markdown

     end

 Remember that CanCan processes abilities in a top down fashion, so add your general abilities up top, and then things you want to override everything (like banning a user) at the bottom.
 You can add line by line or multiple on one line if you wish.

-### But I want to check the IP Address, Project, etc, in the ability

-Just override your Ability#initialize and setup your accessors to be used in the `CanOpener::Ability` subclasses.

 Why?
 ----